My Experience as a Patient at Shriners Hospital for Children

-As my parents’ third baby, they knew something was not quite right when I was breach.
+I was my parents’ third child, and they knew something was not quite right when I was breach.
 A C-section was planned and the doctors quickly discovered I was born with broken legs.
-Being born in the 1980s, there was no internet readily available for my parents to research symptoms, but the diagnosis of Osteogensis Imperfecta was quickly determined by the medical staff.
+Since I was born in the 1980s, there was no internet readily available for my parents to easily research symptoms, but the medical staff quickly determined a diagnosis of Osteogensis Imperfecta (OI).

-Osteogenesis Imperfecta (OI) is a genetic disorder resulting in fragile bones that are easily prone to fracture.
-I was diagnosed with Type 3 OI and living in rural North Dakota, there was not medical care readily available in our area to properly treat children with OI.
-My young life was forever changed, however when I was referred to the Shriner’s Hospital and my experience there as a patient helped shape me into the adult that I am today.
+My family lived in rural North Dakota, and medical care for my condition was not readily available in our area.
+My young life was forever changed, however, when I was referred to Shriners Hospital for Children.
+My experience there as a patient helped shape the adult I am today.

-Learn about what the Shriner’s Hospital and the work they do below.
-I also share my story as a patient at the Shriner’s Hospital, life after leaving the Shriner’s and lay out my recommendations for future patients.
+In this article, I will describe Shriners Hospital and the work they do.
+I will also share my story as a patient at this facility, what my life was like after aging out of their system, and my recommendations for future patients.

 Spinal Cord Injuries

-So how can they provide specialty care regardless of a patient’s and their families’ ability to pay?
-The Shriner’s Hospitals rely heavily on donations and charitable giving.
-The hospitals were founded by the Shrine Masons which are primarily responsible for fundraising and managing endowments that help fund medical costs.
+How can they provide specialty care regardless of a patient’s and their families’ ability to pay?
+Shriners Hospitals rely heavily on donations and charitable giving.
+The hospitals were founded by the Shrine Masons, who are primarily responsible for fundraising and managing endowments that help fund medical costs.

-Some characteristics that make the Shriner’s Hospitals unique from other children’s hospitals:
+Some characteristics that make Shriners Hospitals unique from other children’s hospitals: